Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Flapping foils in tandem configuration

-The vortex interaction in this scenario can be visualized in Figs. \ref{ZVor_tandem_g4_h0d} and \ref{ZVor_tandem_g7_h0d} for $g/c_d = 4$ and $g/c_d = 7$, respectively.
+The vortex interaction can be visualized in Figs. \ref{ZVor_tandem_g4_h0d} and \ref{ZVor_tandem_g7_h0d} for $g/c_d = 4$ and $g/c_d = 7$, respectively.
 In Section \ref{single_h0_effects}, it was observed that for a single foil, at lower $h_0/c$, the wake is drag producing vK vortex street and as the heave amplitude increases, the propulsive performance increases with the wake resembling IvK vortex street.
 A similar observation can be inferred for the tandem configuration when the heave amplitude of the downstream foil is increased.
 For gap ratio of $g/c_d = 4$, the individual wake of the downstream foil is inherently vK vortex street at $h_0^d/c_d = 0$ (Fig. \ref{ZVor_tandem_g4_h0d}(a)).
 The incoming IvK wake of the upstream foil interacts with the downstream foil in such a manner that the opposite-signed vortices of the vK and IvK vortex streets pair up.
 This pairing can also be observed for $h_0^d/c_d = 0.4$ (Fig. \ref{ZVor_tandem_g4_h0d}(b)).
 With increase in $h_0^d/c_d$, the CCW vortex of the upstream foil's wake interacts with the downstream foil at the early of the downstroke resulting in I-2 where the CW vortex shear layer on the upper surface of the foil is prematurely shed (seen at $t/T = 0.28$ in Fig. \ref{ZVor_tandem_g4_h0d}(c)).
-Thus, for all the cases at $g/c_d = 4$, the thrust is negative (unfavorable condition) and it is inherently unfavorable as a result of vK street for lower $h_0^d/c_d$.
+Thus, for all the cases at $g/c_d = 4$, the thrust is negative (unfavorable condition) for the downstream foil and it is inherently unfavorable as a result of vK street for lower $h_0^d/c_d$.
+The negative thrust (or drag) for the downstream foil can also be noticed from the pressure arrow plots where most of the foil has suction pressure during the downstroke (unfavorable).